 The powers that continuously bounce back and forth between source and load is known as reactive Power (Q)

-Reactive power is given by Q = V I Sinθ which can be positive (+ve) for inductive, negative (-Ve) for capacitive load.
+Reactive power is given by Q = V I Sinθ which can be positive (+ve) for inductive loads and negative (-ve) for capacitive load.

-In more simple words, in Inductor or Capacitor, how much magnetic or electric field made by 1A x 1V is called the unit of reactive power.
+In more simple words, in Inductor or Capacitor, how much magnetic or electric field produced by 1A x 1V is known as the unit of Reactive Power.

 Total power in an AC circuit, both dissipated and absorbed/returned is referred to as apparent power